What is Agile Project Management?

 Agile project management

 Because Agile methodology is simple to use, its techniques are adaptable to most industries.
-Originally created for Agile software development and by software engineers, the Agile approach to project management is adaptable to any business, because every business has a system in place to track progress and accomplish tasks.
-Proofed by iterations of working software, application development and functionality remain the backbone of most Agile projects.
+Originally created for Agile software development and by software engineers, the Agile approach to project planning and management is adaptable to any business, because every business has a system in place to track progress and accomplish tasks.
+Proofed by iterations of working software, application or software development and functionality remain the backbone of most Agile projects.

 To ensure stakeholder and end-user satisfaction, the Agile project planning and project management workflow embraces